tulipretail/oauth2-hydra/README.md

 You can also use this library if you are a Relying Party.

-Here we send users to the Hydra to authenticate so that we can complete the authorization code flow:
+Here we send users to Hydra to authenticate so that we can complete the authorization code flow:

 ```
     $provider = new \Hydra\OAuth2\Provider\OAuth2([